jhadjar/Language-Acquisition/README.md

 # Language-Acquisition
 Repo to test tracking language acquisition efforts using GitHub.
-It might be useful to start create a habit, etc.
+It might be useful to start and maintain a habit, etc.